 Best practices for managing your front of house

 Managing front-of-house operations requires strong leadership, effective team management, attention to detail, and the right technology.
-Here are some ways to make things run smoothly:
+Here are some ways to manage your restaurant effectively and make things run smoothly:

 When creating your front-of-house restaurant experience, it’s important to experience your space as a diner would and shape your restaurant accordingly.
 Walk through each path a diner would take—entering your restaurant, going to the restroom, ordering at the counter—and take note of what they see along the way.
 Make their entire experience as enjoyable, purposeful, and seamless as possible.